|Current Communities of Practice

 Have an idea for a new Community of Practice?
 Email ASTC's Professional Development team for more information, or to share your ideas.

 Research & Evaluation: The purpose of this CoP is to build the evaluation capacity of small and medium-sized ASTC institutions by establishing a forum through which ASTC institutions with limited evaluation capacity can discuss questions and challenges about evaluation, and receive support and resources from peer institutions and from experienced professional evaluators.
-Members have opportunities to connect, converse, and share resources via ASTC Connect.
-Contact the ASTC Professional Development Team to join.
+Members have opportunities to connect, converse, and share resources via the ASTC Community.

-Volunteer Managers: The ASTC Volunteer Managers CoP consists of a LinkedIn group that provides an open forum for sharing ideas, effective strategies, challenges, and concerns with our peers in the field, in order to learn from and strengthen our impact with local volunteers.
+Volunteer Managers: The ASTC Volunteer Managers CoP is an open forum for sharing ideas, effective strategies, challenges, and concerns with our peers in the field, in order to learn from and strengthen our impact with local volunteers.